-Annie began her career in costume at the age of 14, skipping off school to work in the local theatre.
-After graduating from Hornsey School of Art with a degree in Fine Art (painting, performance and filmmaking) she cut her teeth in Film & Costume Design at the National Film & TV School, financing this part of her education by working at the London Palladium.
+Annie began her career in costumes at the age of 14, skipping school to work in the local theatre.
+After graduating from Hornsey School of Art with a degree in Fine Art (Painting, Performance and Filmmaking) she cut her teeth in Film & Costume Design at the National Film & TV School, financing this part of her education by working at the London Palladium.

-Annie then designed several shorts and features for the British Film Institute with some of the UK’s most innovative and creative directors.
-During this period she was simultaneously designing for commercials, music videos, a fashion company in Italy, and running her own label “Manifest”.
+Annie eventually designed several shorts and features for the British Film Institute with some of the UK’s most innovative and creative directors.
+During this period she was simultaneously designing for commercials, music videos, and an Italian fashion company while running her own label “Manifest”.

 Since then Annie has gone on to design many film and television productions, including Worried About A Boy, which received a BAFTA TV Award for Best Costume Design; Doctor Zhivago (2002), which received a BAFTA TV Award nomination for Best Costume Design; Crimson Petal & the White, which was honored with an RTS Award for Best Costume Design; and Great Expectations (2011) for the BBC and Masterpiece Theatre, which was bestowed with four Emmy Awards, including one for Outstanding Costumes.
 Other noteworthy television credits include The Hollow Crown, Da Vinci’s Demons (which earned a BAFTA TV Craft nomination for Costume Design), and The Terror for AMC and Scott Free Productions.